solisgb/MDT/README.md

 # MDT
-Some functions related to asc files to x y xz format
+Some functions related to asc files to transform x y z format